• Free UK Delivery Over £60

 Concealer

-On top of your sheer base, target areas of redness with our Perfect Cover Concealer.
-Oil-free and super-pigmented, it will conceal redness and thread veins effectively and still melt into skin.
+On top of your sheer base, target areas of redness with our Future Flawless Concealer.
+Offering medium to full buildable coverage, it will conceal redness and thread veins effectively while its creamy texture will melt into skin.
+Choose a colour that matches, or is slightly more golden than your natural skin colour, as a flaxen tone will help subtly colour correct redness.

-Click here for the 14 shades of Perfect Cover Concealer.
+Click here for the 16 shades of Future Flawless Concealer.

-This image shows before and after application of Sheer Balancing Foundation Fresco, and Perfect Cover Fresco.
+This image shows before and after application of Sheer Balancing Foundation Fresco, and Future Flawless Cover Concealer in Gold.

 Blush